jb-sharp/jb-sharp.github.io/_posts/2025-02-20-graph-distinction.md

 mathjax: true
 ---

-I am very happy to share our new paper **A novel approach to graph distinction through GENEOs and permutants** recently published Open Access in *Scientific Reports* :tada::tada:.
+I am very happy to share our new paper **A novel approach to graph distinction through GENEOs and permutants** recently published Open Access in *Scientific Reports* &#x1F389;&#x1F389;.

 We developed a simple and explainable GENEO network to test graph isomorphism using subgraphs.
 Our results on $$r$$-regular graphs, show that the model outperforms other tests jointly considering expressivity and computational time.